-Now, for whatever reason why your older dog won’t soiling the house, you have an obligation to make it stop.
+Now, for whatever reason, your older dog won’t soil the house; you must make it stop.
 It is quite possible to toilet train an older dog.
-However, you must understand that it is going to take some time before you can get him to stop.
-Below are some of the tips that should guide you in the process as you potty train an adult dog.
+However, you must understand that it will take some time before you can get him to stop.
+Below are some tips that should guide you in the process as you potty train an adult dog.

-You should fix a consistent schedule immediately you bring your dog home.
-It is important that he learns about the house rules from the very first day.
+It would help if you fixed a consistent schedule immediately after you bring your dog home.
+He must learn about the house rules from the very first day.
 A consistent schedule means that you need to do everything at the same time each day.

 For example, you should have a fixed feeding schedule for your dog.
-Well, adult dogs may not need to feed as much as puppies do.
-However, a vet should be able to advise you on the amount of food and how frequent you should feed him.
+Adult dogs may not need to feed as much as puppies.
+However, a vet should be able to advise you on the amount of food and how frequently you should provide him.

-By keeping a consistent feeding schedule, you will be able to estimate the time your dog is likely to pass waste.
-Now, this will depend on whether your dog has ever been toilet trained before.
+You can estimate the time your dog will likely pass waste by keeping a consistent feeding schedule.
+This will depend on whether your dog has ever been toilet trained before.
 If not, you may experience a few accidents because he may not hold it.
 I mean, he is yet to know that he is not supposed to potty in the house.

-It will be helpful if you take him out to the potty area 15-30 minutes after every meal.
+Taking him out to the potty area 15-30 minutes after every meal will be helpful.
 This way, you will be introducing him to the potty area.

-You should also be consistent with all the other activities with your dog.
+It would help if you were consistent with your dog’s other activities.
 This includes playtime as well as scheduled morning and evening walks.
-To make this process easier, you should make sure that there is someone at home at all times.
+To make this process easier, you should ensure that there is someone at home at all times.

 Take your dog outside frequently during the day for pee breaks.
 The goal is to ensure that your dog does not empty his bowels or bladder in the house.

-Unlike with a potty trained dog, you will need to know where your dog is at all times.
-Well, you will also need to watch out for any signs that he wants to potty.
-As we have mentioned above, it is important that you have someone at home when you are away.
+Unlike with a potty-trained dog, you will need to know where your dog is at all times.
+You will also need to watch out for any signs he wants to potty.
+As mentioned above, you must have someone at home when you are away.

-When you are buying a crate for an adult dog, you must ensure it is big enough for him to fit.
+When buying a crate for an adult dog, you must ensure it is big enough for him to fit.
 At the same time, it should not leave any extra space for him to eliminate.
-Dogs will not eliminate in the same place they sleep and eat.
+Dogs will not stop in the same place they sleep and eat.

 This is your advantage when toilet training an older dog.
-It means that your dog is going to try and hold it as much as he can before eliminating in there.
-Using a crate to toilet train an adult dog at night is also going to make it so much easier for you.
+Your dog will try to hold it as much as possible before eliminating it.
+Using a crate to toilet train an adult dog at night will make it much easier for you.

 Paper Training an older dog

-In some instances, you may not be able to take your dog outside.
-For example, if you live in the high rise apartments, taking him out to potty on time is near impossible.
-Therefore, you need a quick plan to handle toilet training.
+Sometimes, you may not be able to take your dog outside.
+For example, taking him out to the potty on time is near impossible if you live in a high-rise apartment; taking him out to the potty on time is near impossible.
+Therefore, you need an immediate plan to handle toilet training.

 Paper pads will be great to start toilet training your adult dog.
-Always ensure that he uses the pads and not the floor.
+Always ensure that he uses the places and not the floor.
 Alternatively, you can use a litter box for the same purposes.
-When using this method, ensure that the litter box is always clean and remove soiled paper pads.
+This method ensures that the litter box is always clean and removes soiled paper pads.